Get exclusive member benefits & effect social change. Join Today

 Parents should seek medical care for their child if the night terrors are caused by an underlying condition or are the result of a head injury.

 Relaxation techniques or talk therapy may help a person cope with the stress causing the night terrors.
+Therapy may include CBT, biofeedback, and hypnosis.
+Therapy is also necessary in cases where night terrors are caused by panic attacks, depression, or trauma of some kind.

 Children typically grow out of night terrors on their own as they enter adolescence.
 Most symptoms disappear by the age of 10.